ubunatic/userscripts/README.md

 # userscripts
-User-scripts to ease browing the web and using common apps via their websites
+User-scripts to ease browsing the web and using common apps via their websites